 Location: Roseau, Dominica

-Dropped near the cruise ship dock in town and headed out in groups, each having plans of their own.
-Everyone walked around a bit looking for roadside treats, fruits or souvenirs, and we stumbled upon a little ice-cream shop.
-In the hot, humid weather we rushed inside in a grateful wave of chaos surprising the shop owner.
-Having seen the old market shown to us by a lovely local woman who somehow convinced my group to walk in the complete opposite direction we were going to see her stand, we quickly popped into the supermarket to stock up on some snacks and headed back to the dock to be picked up again.
+dropped off near the cruise ship dock in town and headed out in groups, each having plans of their own.
+Everyone walked around a bit looking for roadside treats, fruits, or souvenirs, and we stumbled upon a little ice-cream shop.
+In the hot, humid weather, we rushed inside in a grateful wave of chaos, surprising the shop owner.
+Having seen the old market shown to us by a lovely local woman who somehow convinced my group to walk in the complete opposite direction we were going to see her stand, we quickly popped into the supermarket to stock up on some snacks.
+We headed back to the dock to be picked up again.
 Finishing the day with Ian and Max cooking the crew baked mac ‘n cheese and getting the first part of our EFR (Emergency First Responder) training, we finally got to go to bed after having kissed our CPR dummies goodnight.